 More information on rules changes can be found here.

-» Season Structure: The new season structure allows more time for player acclimation and for clubs to practice proper tackling techniques to reduce the risk of injury.
+» Season Structure: Under the 2020 Collective Bargaining Agreement, the NFL and NFLPA agreed to a new season structure, moving from 16 regular season and four preseason games to 17 regular season and three preseason games.
+The new season structure allows more time for player acclimation and for clubs to practice proper tackling techniques to reduce the risk of injury.
 These adjustments to the training camp schedule aim to better prepare players for the start of the preseason and regular season.

 » The Engineering Roadmap: In 2016, the NFL allocated $60 million toward the Engineering Roadmap, a comprehensive effort managed by Football Research, Inc. (FRI) to better understand the biomechanics of head injuries in professional football and incentivize helmet manufacturers, small businesses, entrepreneurs, universities and others to create more effective protective equipment through innovation challenges.